Thoughts

 Networking

 There was so much great networking that it will be difficult to recap everything.
-The Summit created a number of spaces for this to happen easily and I appreciate their approach.
+The Summit created a number of spaces for this to happen easily and we appreciated their approach.
 One issue and one kudos with the networking would be that much of the networking happened around the food that was placed in the hallways and the lobby area where the expo was happening.
 It was too confined a space for wheelchair and cane users to easily navigate without effort.
-On the other hand, I learned that a wonderful way to network with someone who is blind is to offer an elbow and assist them to their destination, whether that was back to a table or to the elevators, etc. There is literally an immediate connection and intimacy that allows for less chit-chat and more thoughtful, even when it is brief, conversation.
+On the other hand, we learned that a wonderful way to network with someone who is blind is to offer an elbow and assist them to their destination, whether that was back to a table or to the elevators, etc. There is literally an immediate connection and intimacy that allows for less chit-chat and more thoughtful, even when it is brief, conversation.

 The other big push for networking was getting an opportunity to really learn more about Allyant, the newly formed company from the merged entities of T-base, Accessible 360, and CommonLook.